Russian Orthodox cross: History

 The slanted cross with three horizontal crossbeams existed already in the 6th century, long before the Great Schism.
 However, it was used only in church paintings, arts and crafts, and never on church domes.
 There are old frescoes depicting this type of cross in the regions of modern Greece and Serbia.
 One Byzantine icon featuring the three-bar cross, with the slanted crossbeam for the feet of Christ, is an 11th century mosaic of the resurrection.
 The three-bar cross "existed very early in Byzantium, but was adopted by the Russian Orthodox Church and especially popularized in Slavic countries."

-At the end of the 15th century this cross started to be widely used in Muscovy when its rulers declared themselves the "Third Rome", successors of Byzantium and defenders of Orthodoxy.
-In 1551 at the council of the canonically isolated Russian Orthodox Church, the Grand Prince of Moscow Ivan the Terrible decided to standardize the cross on Russian church domes to distinguish Muscovy from the "Lithuanian, Polack cross".
+At the end of the 15th century this cross started to be widely used in Russian Tsardom when its rulers declared themselves the "Third Rome", successors of Byzantium and defenders of Orthodoxy.
+In 1551 at the council of the canonically isolated Russian Orthodox Church, the Grand Prince of Moscow Ivan the Terrible decided to standardize the cross on Russian church domes to distinguish Russian Tsardom from the "Lithuanian, Polack cross".
 This was the first time the Russian Orthodox Cross was used on church domes.
-Between 1577–1625, the Russian Orthodox cross was depicted between the heads of a double-headed eagle in the coat of arms of Russia.
+During 1577–1625, the Russian Orthodox cross was depicted between the heads of a double-headed eagle in the coat of arms of Russia.
 It was drawn on military banners until the end of the 17th century.

-In 1654, the Moscow council, erasing the vestiges of the canonical isolation of 1448-1589, coordinated Russian Orthodox liturgy with that of other Orthodox churches.
+In 1654, the Moscow council, erasing the vestiges of the canonical isolation of 1448–1589, coordinated Russian Orthodox liturgy with that of other Orthodox churches.
 At this council, Patriarch Nikon ordered the use of the Greek cross instead of Russian Orthodox cross.
 These reforms provoked the Raskol schism.
 Replacement of the Russian Orthodox cross by Greek cross was caused by Russian disrespect for the second one.
 Soon, however, the Russian Orthodox Church began to use the Russian Orthodox cross again.
-According to the Metropolitan of Ryazan and Murom Stefan, the Russian Orthodox cross was worn by Czar Peter I (1672-1725), who transformed the Moscow Patriarchate into the Most Holy Synod.
+According to the Metropolitan of Ryazan and Murom Stefan, the Russian Orthodox cross was worn by Czar Peter I (1672–1725), who transformed the Moscow Patriarchate into the Most Holy Synod.

 In the 19th and 20th centuries, the Russian Orthodox cross was promoted by the Russian Empire and USSR in Belarus, Poland and Ukraine as a part of Russification policies.
 At the end of the 20th century and the beginning of the 21st century, the Russian Orthodox Church replaced many traditional Greek Orthodox crosses in Belarus with Russian Orthodox crosses.
-This suggests that it was understood as an nationalist Russian symbol rather than a religious Orthodox one.
+This suggests that it was understood as a nationalist Russian symbol rather than a religious Orthodox one.

 The Russian Orthodox cross is depicted on emblems of several Russian ultra-nationalist organizations such as Brotherhood of Russian Truth and Russian National Unity.